Cloud key management

 2

-Right-click the encrypted document you would like to share and select Share, or, if you have the document open, you can click the Share button in the upper-right corner of the page.
+Right-click the encrypted document you want to share and select Share, or, if you have the document open, you can select [ Share ] in the upper-right corner of the page.

 3

-In the following dialog, add people and groups you would like to share the encrypted document with and then click Done.
+In the dialog, add people and groups you would like to share the encrypted document with, and select [ Done ].

 Only share encrypted documents with other Google CSE users that your company administrator has set up with an account in VIP.
-If they do not have a user configured in VIP, they will not be able to decrypt, view, and edit the file you are sharing.
+If they do not have a user configured in VIP, the user cannot decrypt, view, and edit the file you are sharing.

 4

-Users you shared the encrypted file with will receive an email notifying them that a document has been shared with a link to open the document.
+Users you shared the encrypted file with receive an email notifying them that a document has been shared with a link to open it.

 5

-After the user clicks Open in the email they received, their browser will be redirected to sign in to Google.
-After signing in to Google (using the same email configured for their user in VIP), they will be redirected to the shared Google Doc.
+After the user selects Open in the email they received, their browser redirects to sign in to Google.
+After signing in to Google (using the same email configured for their user in VIP), they return to the shared Google Doc.

 6

-After a few seconds, a message will appear at the top of the page prompting the user to sign in to their identity provider.
-Click Sign in.
+After a few seconds, a message appears at the top of the page prompting the user to sign in to their identity provider, and the user should select [ Sign in ].

-The user will be redirected to the configured Identity Provider (IdP) to sign in.
-After signing in and allowing the IdP access to the Google Account, the user will be redirected back to the Google Doc, which should now be encrypted.
-A confirmation message will appear if encryption is successful.
-Then the document can be edited and saved per the normal process.
+The user is redirected to the configured IdP to sign in.
+After signing in and allowing the IdP access to the Google Account, the user returns to the Google Doc, which should now be encrypted.
+A confirmation message appears if encryption is successful.
+Then the document can be edited and saved as normal.